• Skip to primary navigation

 First Portion (session 1)-Held in person during Surgical Education Week (SEW): Session 1 will be a day and a half interactive course providing fellows with the foundations of set, teach, and closure.

-Second Portion: Spaced Education Monthly Zoom Sessions: 75-minute interactive sessions held once a month May-March providing the fellows with the foundations of education design and an introduction to leadership skills.
+Second Portion: Spaced Education Monthly Zoom Sessions: 75-minute interactive sessions held once a month June 2025-March 2026 providing the fellows with the foundations of education design and an introduction to leadership skills.

 The tentative dates are forthcoming.